The Birthplace

-Plot summary
+Plot

-Morris Gedge is a librarian at a dull provincial library in England that is "all granite, fog and female fiction."
+Morris Gedge is a librarian at a dull provincial library in England that is "all granite, fog and female fiction".
 He gets a welcome offer to become the custodian of the Shakespeare house at Stratford-on-Avon.
-Although Shakespeare's name is never mentioned in the story (James used the name twice in his Notebooks when he was planning the tale) it's obvious to whom "the supreme Mecca of the English-speaking race" is devoted.
+Although Shakespeare's name is never mentioned in the story (James used the name twice in his Notebooks when he was planning the tale), it's obvious to whom "the supreme Mecca of the English-speaking race" is devoted.

 Once installed as the custodian, Morris begins to doubt the chatter he is forced to give to tourists who visit the home.
 He starts to qualify and hesitate in his spiel.
 This brings anguish to his wife and a warning from the shrine's proprietors.
 Gedge finally decides that if silliness is what's wanted, he'll supply it abundantly.
 The last section of the story shows him delivering a hilarious lecture on how the child Shakespeare played around the house.
-Of course, receipts from tourists increase and Gedge gets a raise.
+Receipts from tourists increase, and Gedge gets a raise.